 Spiritually, when in a battle, we need to be careful about who we enlist to help us because it could be a terrible mistake in the long run for you.
 They will never go away, know too much about the situation, and will use it to their advantage in other dealings with you.
-With Rome, if you give them room, they will take over.
+With Rome, if you give them an inch, they would take a mile.
+If you gave them a mile, they would take your whole country.
 Pompey takes over the Seleucid empire (Damascus) and comes to Jerusalem, goes into the Temple and the Holy of Holies.
 He did not desecrate the holy vessels.
 Caesarea is the headquarters of the Roman presence in Israel.
 It had the 3rd largest seaport in the world, built by Herod, who is known by several other names, like “the Great”; “the builder”; the “murderer” and “the fox.”
 There is a saying about Herod at the time that says “Herod became king like a fox, ruled like a tiger and died like a dog.”

 There is a puppet government in Judea, with Rome pulling the strings by controlling the Temple.
 They kept the garments of the High Priest at Caesarea, and they sold the high priesthood.
 So, as you can see, enlisting Roman help will cost the Jews.
 The last Hasmonean prince/kings have forced the Idumeans to be proselyte Jews.
 Herod’s father is Idumean, so he is a Jew by conversion.
 When Herod takes power, be builds all over, including Jerusalem.
 He has a palace on the west side.
 The traditional site of the Holy Sepulchre is right next to it, which rules out its authenticity.
 No execution would have happened right next to the kings palace.
 Another one is in Jericho, over the Wadi Kelt, and that is where Herod murdered his brother because he was jealous over his popularity.
 Herodium was built on a mountain.
 They believe Herod is buried there and it was built to commemorate Rome’s victory over the Parthians.